 The International Day of Peace, established by United Nations resolution in 1981, provides an opportunity for individuals, organizations and nations to create practical acts of Peace on a shared date (September 21).
 Around the world, the International Day of Peace is used to highlight the U.N.
 Decade for a Culture of Peace and Non-Violence for the Children of the World, 2001 to 2010.

 The International Day of Peace (IDOP) has been celebrated annually at the Peace Plaza in Rockford since 2003, hosted by the Keeling and Puri families.
 At the International Day of Peace, 1,500 individuals from the Rock River Valley, including around 1,000 elementary school children mostly grades 3-5 learn to:

-• Celebrate the cultural heritage of our community
+• Celebrate the cultural heritage of

 • Understand and appreciate individual differences and similarities